Fraud Blocker

 ×

-2024 How to Serve Divorce Papers in California?
+2025 How to Serve Divorce Papers in California

-Home / Blog / Divorce Laws / 2024 How to Serve Divorce Papers in California?
+Home / Blog / 2025 How to Serve Divorce Papers in California

 Filing the paperwork for a divorce is the first step in your journey.
 The second step is known as serving papers: notifying your spouse of the divorce case through the delivery of copies of the divorce documents.
 This formal process must take place whether you decide to approach divorce independently or with your spouse and their knowledge.
-Seek the guidance of a California divorce lawyer to make sure you adhere to all the requirements pertaining to serving divorce papers.
+Seek the guidance of a California divorce lawyer so you know how to serve divorce papers in California.

 Documents Required to Include When Serving Divorce Papers